logseq/handbooks/how-to-write-handbooks.md

  ;; [Optional] a thumb image for topics list
  :cover       "./assets/demo.png"

+ ;; [Optional] children as chapters
+ ;; If it is not set, it means that the topic has no subchapter :children    ["1.welcome-to-logseq_chapter-1.edn"
+               "2.welcome-to-logseq_chapter-2"]
  }
 ```

+> ⚠️What's a **Chapter**?
+> A topic can be composed of 0 or more chapters.
+Chapter itself is also a Topic type.

 ##### How to write the content of topic?